ten steps

 Timing: Can obtain confirmation within 48 hours of filing.

 Step 4.
-File with Public Charities Unit of Attorney General's Office.
-Before any fund-raising, either file an Exemption Certificate CPC-54 (for example, if anticipate fundraising gross revenues of under $50,000, if a church, or another exemption applies), or a Registration Certificate PCUREG-1.
-Each requires signature of two officers and $25 fee.
+FilING with Public Charities Unit of THE DEPARTMENT OF CONSUMER PROTECTION.
+Before any fund-raising, either file an Exemption Certificate CPC-54 by mail or online (for example, if anticipate fundraising gross revenues of under $50,000, if a church, or another exemption applies), or a Registration Initial Registration Form (or register online).
+Filing for exemption is free; registration is $50.
 You can postpone this if not fundraising.
 REMEMBER, until the IRS has recognized the organization as exempt, it should not tell donor that donations are tax-deductible.
-However, if IRS does grant recognition on an application that is timely filed (within 27 months of incorporation), deductions WILL BE deductible retroactive to teh date the organization was incorporated.
+However, if IRS does grant recognition on an application that is timely filed (within 27 months of incorporation), deductions WILL BE deductible retroactive to the date the organization was incorporated.

 Step 5.
 OBTAIN tax ID number FROM IRS (often needed to open a bank account; needed to complete exemption application):